BERKELEY'S DEPARTMENT OF ARCHITECTURE WAS FOUNDED ON STRONG PRINCIPLES OF MULTIDISCIPLINARY COLLABORATION AND RESPECT FOR EXPERIMENTATION.

 And these fundamental principles and values have never been more relevant.
 They are precisely what are needed most in our discipline today, and in our world at large, to help us tackle the complex challenges we face in profound and meaningful ways.
+Our programs foreground architecture as an instrument of change.

 Our world-class, award-winning faculty bring both broad and deep intellectual diversity to our educational community.
 Our undergraduate and graduate programs, as well as our faculty’s research endeavors, cover fields of design and design theory, history of architecture and urbanism, building science and sustainability, structures and construction, social and cultural processes, environmental design in developing countries, digital design and virtual environments, urban design, and visual studies.